 Cybersecurity is an expertized field in the Information Technology sector, which comes under computer science.
 It aims to furnish students with knowledge and skills to defend the networks, websites, data, and computers from getting cyber-attacks.

-The profession of Cybersecurity has evolved over the years, and one reason is the increasing cybercrimes.
+The profession of Cybersecurity has evolved over the years, and one reason is the increasing number of cybercrimes.
 Any industry that carries sensitive data highly requires a Cyber Security Professional to safeguard the information.

-Cybersecurity is essential for all the confidential sectors such as government, military, medical, financial, etc. In addition, specific data can be sensitive information, which is an important reason why Cybersecurity is important.
+Cybersecurity is essential for all the confidential sectors such as government, military, medical, financial, etc. In addition, specific data can be sensitive information, which is the main reason why Cybersecurity is important.

-Some of the most significant challenges of this field are network security, data security, endpoint security, application security.
+Some of the most significant challenges in this field are network security, data security, endpoint security, and application security.

 Cloud security, database, infrastructure security, identity management, mobile security, disaster recovery, and business continuity planning.

-The Maryland Cybersecurity Center provides various pre-college, undergraduate, and graduate courses to the students, which are as follow:
+The Maryland Cybersecurity Center provides various pre-college, undergraduate, and graduate courses to the students, which are as follows: